 Mortgage-backed securities: This asset group consists of collateralized mortgage obligations and mortgage pass-thru pools.
 The securities are valued by pricing models that incorporate available trade, bid and other market information.

-Privately managed investment funds: Valued at investor's capital, as reported by the investment manager.
+Privately managed investment funds: Valued at investor's capital, as reported by the investment manager (net asset value).